 The General Education curriculum is a one-year program leading to a certificate of completion.
-This program may be useful to the student who wishes to strengthen his academic background before embarking on a program of study leading to the Associate degree.
-It also offers the student with limited or unsettled educational goals the opportunity for a year of broadly based study and exploration.
+This program may be useful to the student who wishes to strengthen an academic background before embarking on a program of study leading to the Associate degree.
+It also offers the student with limited or unsettled educational goals the opportunity for a year of broadly-based study and exploration.

-3.040 First Semester Second Semester
+First Semester Second Semester

 EN 010 College Preparatory EN 010 College Preparatory

-English 3 English or Speech EN 132 3
+English 3 English or Speech EN 132 (

-MA 050 Algebra or HD 022 Educational and Vocational
+MA 050 Algebra or Exploratory Electives-Technica ı,

-MA 121, 102, & 103 3 Exploration 3
+MA 121, 102, & 103 3 Vocational, Liberal Arts 9- 12

-HD 150 Reading and Learning Skills 3 Exploratory Elective - Technical,
+HD 150 Reading and Learning g 12- 1:

-HD 021 Personal Development or Vocational, Liberal Arts 6-9
+Skills 3

-HD 100 Studies of the Person 3 12-15
+HD 100 Studies of the Person 3

-٠ Physical Education 1
+Physical Education 1

-Exploratory Elective - Technical,
+Exploratory Elective Technic cal,

-Vocational, Liberal Arts 2 -4
+Vocational, Liberal Arts 2-4 •

-13- 17
+13-17 •